 London's biography includes plenty of chapters of football success on the field as well.

-In the spring of 2013 OT Oday Aboushi was selected by the New York Jets to mark the 30th consecutive season a UVa player has been picked in the NFL Draft, the second longest streak among ACC schools.
+In the spring of 2014, defensive end Eli Harold was selected by the San Francisco 49ers and outside linebacker Max Valles later went to the Oakland Raiders to mark the 31st consecutive season a UVa player has been picked in the NFL Draft, the second longest streak among ACC schools.

 The Virginia turnaround featured four games that the team won in the final seconds.
 Along the way the Cavaliers became the first college football program to ever win road games at Miami and Florida State in the same season on the way to UVa being ranked in the Associated Press Top-25 poll for the first time since the 2007 season.